kaboom748/esp8266_WLAN_PHY/README.md

 | `ULTIMATE ON/OFF` | Start/stop the multi-channel stress/sweep test |
 | `STATUS` | Show current state |
 | `HELP` | Show firmware command list |

+The presence of a command in the firmware does **not** imply that every setting is lawful for over-the-air operation in every jurisdiction.

 ---